ebourg/jsign/README.md

 ## Changes

 #### Version 7.5 (in development)
+* LDAP URLs in the Authority Information Access attribute are now ignored and no longer cause an error
 * The error message displayed when the PE certificate table is corrupted has been improved

 #### Version 7.4 (2025-10-24)